 Would Lehman Brothers have been better off if it had been “Lehman Sisters”?

-Beyond finding Lagarde’s comment interesting because I was a Managing Director at Lehman Brothers back in the day (more on this later), I found the article to be timely based on a recent experience and research.
+Beyond finding Lagarde’s comment intriguing because I was a Managing Director at Lehman Brothers (more on this later), I found the article to be interesting based on an experience and research.

 I became associated with the Harvard Women’s Student Association due to my work with another Harvard organization, Smart Woman Securities (SWS).
 I was fortunate enough to be one of SWS’s first speakers and have remained involved most every year since 2006.

-Among studies that I keep coming back to when prepping for events with SWS is one by Terry Odean, the Rudd Family Foundation Professor and Chair of the Finance Group at the Haas School of Business, University of California, Berkeley.
-The research paper is titled “Boys Will Be Boys: Gender Overconfidence and Common Stock Investment.”
+Among studies that I keep coming back to when prepping for events with SWS is one by Terry Odean, Chair of the Finance Group at the Haas School of Business, University of California, Berkeley, titled “Boys Will Be Boys: Gender Overconfidence and Common Stock Investment.”

 After analyzing the performance of over 35,000 brokerage accounts, Odean’s “Boys Will Be Boys” research found the following:

 “Men can view investing as a game rather than as a business…” and “trade more than women…” which “reduces men’s net returns by 2.65% a year…”

 “Overconfidence can lead men to take on too much risk and… tend to believe their interpretation of news and market movement is sound… [even when] this isn’t as true as they may think.”